 Basic, sturdy, and portable.
 Impressive air circulation for a budget price.
 Head tilts back to provide targeted airflow.
 The base is adjustable, and assembly requires no tools.

 Somewhat noisy.
 It doesn't have fancy features like more expensive models, but you won't miss them if saving money is your top concern.

-A sturdy, stylish fan that stands out for its indoor/outdoor versatility.
+A sturdy, stylish fan that stands out for its indoor and outdoor versatility.
 Heavy, adjustable base and strong air output.
 Easy to assemble.

 Some owners have reported that it's too noisy to use indoors; it's loud even on the low setting.
 It's also expensive.